 Starting at the neckline, sew all four pieces together at the shoulder seam.
 Do the same on the other side.

 When you turn it right side out, it should look like this.

 Turn it right sides in; pin and sew the side seams together.

 My cowl piece was about an inch longer than my bodice piece.
 This is because the cowl piece was cut on the bias and stretches as you handle it.
 You can stretch your bodice piece to fit the cowl piece if you’d like or cut it off like I did.

 With right sides together, sew the skirt to the bodice matching the side seams.

 To finish the sleeves, I just rounded my edge a little and left it unfinished.
 I tried a couple different hems but it made it so the fabric didn’t drape well.
 You can finish the sleeves how you like.

-double needle.
+I finished the hem with a double needle.
 You can finish your hem however you’d like, even no hem to match your sleeves.

-The finished circumference from just under the arm to the hem is 36" plus the stretch in the fabric.
+The finished circumference from just under the arm to the hem is 36″ plus the stretch in the fabric.
 I used the same width as this shirt so it does fit a non-pregnant body.
 I’m planning on belting my dress at my natural waist after the baby comes.